-The evolving dynamic between the EU and the UK, with the UK as an independent Party, represents both challenges and opportunities, for example if the level of ambition diverges between both Parties as seems to have been the case with regards to certain issues in the negotiation processes for 2021, 2022 and 2023.
-As mentioned in section 2.4.2, in response to several AIRs submitted in the last couple of years, both the Council and the Commission have refused access to documents related to TACsetting for shared stocks, for example, based on concerns about the potential impact on international relations and future negotiations.^{192,193,194} Similarly, the UK's Department for Environment, Food & Rural Affairs (DEFRA) refused access to information on the 2022 EU/UK TAC negotiations for 2023, as requested by the Blue Marine Foundation in December 2022.195 In its response, DEFRA explicitly confirmed that it holds such information, but cannot release it so as not to "undermine [the UK's] ability to engage and work with the EU in the future".196 This continued lack of transparency around these negotiations, on both sides of the English Channel, makes it difficult to unambiguously identify who has pushed for TACs above scientific advice.
-However, based on engagement with both EU and UK decision-makers throughout the TAC-setting processes for 2021 to 2023, a number of observations can be made.
+The evolving dynamic between the EU and the UK, with the UK as an independent Party, represents both challenges and opportunities, for example if the level of ambition diverges between both Parties as seems to have been the case with regards to certain issues in the negotiation processes for 2021 to 2024.
+As mentioned in section 2.4.2, in response to several AIRs submitted in the last couple of years, both the Council and the Commission have refused access to documents related to TAC-setting for shared stocks, for example, based on concerns about the potential impact on international relations and future negotiations.
+231, 232, 233 Similarly, the UK's Department for Environment, Food & Rural Affairs (DEFRA) refused access to information on the 2022 EU/UK TAC negotiations for 2023, as requested by the Blue Marine Foundation in December 2022.234 In its response, DEFRA explicitly confirmed that it holds such information, but cannot release it so as not to "undermine [the UK's] ability to engage and work with